callmezaki/Write_ups/SecDojo_Windows_Lab_1/report.md

 ##
 ### Repetetion!!!
 ![Alt text](includes/13.1.png?raw=true "Title")
-### In this Machine, I was clueless what is the venurabily untel I got a hit about the it could be a vunerabilty in the netlogon which led me to zerologon exploit
+### In this Machine, I was clueless what is the venurabily until I got a hit that says it could be a vunerabilty in the netlogon which led me to zerologon exploit
 ![Alt text](includes/14.png?raw=true "Title")
 ### So I used the exploit to set the password to NULL
 ![Alt text](includes/15.png?raw=true "Title")